-Q.1.
-Where does Andaman and Nicobar Islands and the Lakshadweep islands lie?
+Q1.
+Where do Andaman and Nicobar Islands and the Lakshadweep islands lie?

 India is a vast country.
-Lying entirely in the Northern hemisphere the main land extends between latitudes 8°4′ N and 37°6′ N and longitudes 68°7′ E and 97°25′ E. The Tropic of Cancer (23°30′ N) divides the country into almost two equal parts.
+Lying entirely in the Northern hemisphere the mainland extends between latitudes 8°4′ N and 37°6′ N and longitudes 68°7′ E and 97°25′ E. The Tropic of Cancer (23°30′ N) divides the country into almost two equal parts.

-Ans.
-The total length of the coast line of the mainland including Andaman and Nicobar and Lakshadweep is 7,516.6 km.
+The total length of the coastline of the mainland including Andaman and Nicobar and Lakshadweep is 7,516.6 km.

-India is bounded by the young fold mountains in the northwest, north and north east.
-South of about 22° N latitude, it begins to taper, and extends towards the Indian Ocean, dividing it into two seas, the Arabian Sea on the west and the Bay of Bengal on its east.
+India is bounded by the young fold mountains in the northwest, north, and northeast.
+South of about 22° N latitude, it begins to taper and extends towards the Indian Ocean, dividing it into two seas, the Arabian Sea on the west and the Bay of Bengal on its east.

 The latitudinal and longitudinal extent of the mainland is about 30°.
-Despite this fact the east-west extent appears to be smaller than the north-south extent.
+Despite this fact, the east-west extent appears to be smaller than the north-south extent.

 The Deccan Peninsula protrudes into the Indian Ocean, thus helping India to establish close contact with West Asia, Africa and Europe from the western coast and with Southeast and East Asia from the eastern coast.

-The land routes have contributed in the exchange of ideas and commodities since ancient times:
+The land routes have contributed to the exchange of ideas and commodities since ancient times:

-India shares its land boundaries with Pakistan and Afghanistan in the northwest, China (Tibet), Nepal and Bhutan in the north and Myanmar and Bangladesh in the east.
+India shares its land boundaries with Pakistan and Afghanistan in the northwest, China (Tibet), Nepal and Bhutan in the north, and Myanmar and Bangladesh in the east.

-India’s southern neighbours across the sea consist of the two island countries, namely Sri Lanka and Maldives.
+India’s southern neighbours across the sea consist of the two island countries, namely Sri Lanka and the Maldives.